markNZed/processism-react-three/storyboard.md

 ## 50.3.
 Narration
 Building on our exploration of the self as an emergent process, we can generalize this concept to understand how relations between entities can modify the very structure of a system, influencing its identity and contributing to emergent behavior.

 In traditional machines, identity is fixed.
-The structure of the machine is determined by engineering plans—this is the formal cause.
+The structure of the machine is determined by engineering plans — this is the formal cause.
 The machine is constructed through the efficient cause of the technicians' efforts and operates through material causes that constrain the system to its predetermined function.

 However, in a complex system, the identity of the system is not fixed but is continuously reshaped by the processes within it.
 For example, a complex system can change its structure through processes like learning and repair, which are impredicative in nature.
 This means that the system's identity evolves as it interacts with its environment and as relationships within the system change.